Ritovan03/NaturalStupidity/README.md

 # Natural Stupidity

 **Natural Stupidity** is a next-generation document management system that leverages AI and cloud technology to streamline document organization, search, and collaboration.
+Designed for both individuals and organizations, it enables multiple users to access, edit, and collaborate on documents efficiently.

 ## Key Features
 - **Automated Classification & Tagging**